 The important part of this stage of the funnel is to show the audience what makes you great at what you do and what separates you from your competitors.
-Take a look at this case study video we made for Broadband Solutions.
+Take a look at this case study video we made for Innercode.

 The End of the Video Sales Funnel

 This is the last part of the funnel and these are the videos that you use to help you close the sale.
 Here’s where you can use something like a nurture campaign.
 A series of short videos that are designed to drive action.
+Or a livestream broadcast to an audience of interested potential buyers.
 This is also where you can make follow up offers, customer check-ins, follow ups to reinforce peoples buying decision, and give rewards, gifts or free samples.